Arianrezaz/SkinCancerTypeDetection/README.md

 ## Contributing

-Contributions to this project are encouraged.
-Submit pull requests to propose enhancements or address issues.
+Contributions are welcome!
+Submit pull requests to propose changes or address issues.

 ---

 ## Acknowledgments

-- 💡 Gratitude to the TensorFlow.js team for their groundbreaking framework.
+- 💡 Special thanks to the TensorFlow.js team.
-- 🏗️ Appreciation for the developers of the MobileNet architecture.
+- 🏗️ Acknowledgment to MobileNet developers.
-- 📊 Recognition of contributors to the ISIC and HAM10000 datasets.
+- 📊 Recognition of ISIC and HAM10000 dataset contributors.

 ---